bobbiejwilson/wd_s/README.md

 wd_s
 ====

 A new project boilerplate for [WebDevStudios](http://webdevstudios.com).
+This is intented to replace the entire `/wp-content` directory of a fresh WordPress install.

 # Includes